Yasmina Reza: Life and career

-Reza's father was a Russian-born Bukharan Jewish engineer, businessman, and pianist and her mother was a Jewish Hungarian violinist from Budapest.
+Reza's father was a Russian-born Persian Jew engineer, businessman, and pianist and her mother was a Jewish Hungarian violinist from Budapest.
 During the Nazi occupation, her father was deported from Nice to Drancy internment camp.
-At the beginning of her career, Reza acted in several new plays as well as in plays by Molière and Marivaux.
+At the beginning of her career, Reza acted in several new plays as well as in plays by Molière and Pierre de Marivaux.

 In 1987, she wrote Conversations after a Burial, which won the Molière Award, the French equivalent of the Tony Award, for Best Author.
 The North American production premiered in February 2013 at Players by the Sea in Jacksonville Beach Florida.
 Holly Gutshall and Joe Schwarz directed; with Set Design by Anne Roberts.
 The cast for this US debut was Kevin Bodge, Paul Carelli, Karen Overstreet, Dave Gowan, Holly Gutshall and Olivia Gowan Snell.
 Reza translated Roman Polanski's stage version of Kafka's Metamorphosis in the late 1980s.

 Her second play, Winter Crossing, won the 1990 Molière Award for Best Fringe Production, and her next play, The Unexpected Man, enjoyed successful productions in England, France, Scandinavia, Germany and New York.

 In 1994, 'Art' premiered in Paris and went on to win the Molière Award for Best Author.
 Since then it has been produced internationally and translated and performed in over 30 languages.
 The London production, produced by David Pugh and Dafydd Rogers, received the 1996–97 Laurence Olivier Award and Evening Standard Award, the former is the British equivalent of the Tony's.
 It also won the Tony Award for Best Play.
 Life X 3 has also been produced in Europe, North America and Australia.
 Screenwriting credits include See You Tomorrow, starring Jeanne Moreau and directed by Reza's then-partner Didier Martiny.